ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

           dbname: blarg
           other_parameter: 12

 Ansible always executes role dependencies before the role that includes them.
-You can add recursive role dependencies.
+Ansible executes recursive role dependencies as well.
+If one role depends on a second role, and the second role depends on a third role, Ansible executes the third role, then the second role, then the first role.

 Running role dependencies multiple times
 ----------------------------------------